 Fasting can certainly be an empty religious exercise, devoid of grace, as it is in many major world religions.
 However, the Christian faith is not a religion, it is a relationship with God through Jesus Christ.

-Fasting is a decision to draw near to God in prayer and penitence while focusing on spiritual things.
+Fasting is a decision to draw near to God in prayer with humility while focusing on spiritual things.
 Jesus set the example.
 We can choose to follow in His footsteps and find profit in the practice.
 Mark 1:12-13, James 4:7, Acts 27:21-23.

 Doesn’t the grace of God remove the need for fasting?

 The grace of God is given to help us accomplish what we cannot in our human strength.
 The testimonies we have heard consistently from some members at Joy Fountain are that they had never fasted before coming to Joy Fountain, but once they set their minds to it, they received great grace and found they had a spiritually fulfilling experience.